 - Disrupting or interfering with network users or services.
 Such interference or disruption includes, but is not limited to: distribution of unsolicited advertising, harassment of others, propagation of computer worms or viruses, randomly initiating interactive electronic communications, and overuse of interactive network utilities

-- Tampering with, destroying, or damaging equipment, software, or data belonging to SNAP.
+- Tampering with, destroying, or damaging equipment, software, or data belonging to McCarthy Library.

 Violation of Policies

 Users violating these or any other library policies and guidelines will be advised of the policies and asked to comply.
-Users who persist in violating these policies after previous warning will be restricted from using SNAP's online services on that occasion.
-SNAP reserves the right to prohibit those who fail to use Internet and computer workstations appropriately and responsibly from future access or use of the online services.
+Users who persist in violating these policies after previous warning will be restricted from using the Library's online services on that occasion.
+The McCarthy Library reserves the right to prohibit those who fail to use Internet and computer workstations appropriately and responsibly from future access or use of the online services.
 Illegal acts may subject violators to prosecution by local, state or federal authorities.